judithyueli/DASoftware/GithubNotes.md

 		`git rebase master`

-	- 3. Now the remote master has your changes.
+	- 3.Now the remote master has your changes.
 Next, move pointer of local master to where the remote master is

 		`git checkout <master>`
 		`git merge <branch>`